jtilly/matchingR/README.md

 checkStability(uW, uM, resultsW$proposals, resultsW$engagements)
 ```

-### Example: College Admissions Problem
+### College Admissions Problem
-The following is an example of `one2many` where 1000 students get matched to 400 colleges, where each college has two slots.
+The following is an example of `one2many` where 1,000 students get matched to 400 colleges, where each college has two slots.
 By construction, 200 students will remain unmatched.
 ```{r}
 # set seed
 set.seed(1)